 During the process the client is helped to create an artificial freeze response which a really interesting technique.
 This stops the fear response in its tracks, by repeating the freezing action.

-It’s extremely popular with clients because their is no need to have to expose themselves to the subject of their fear as they do in other psychological therapies.
+It’s extremely popular with clients because they don't even have to expose themselves to the subject of their fear as they do in other psychological therapies.

 It can be used for various sources of anxiety including a fear of medical and dental procedures, or stress reactions from past traumas.

-The advantages are that it doesn’t require a lengthy course of treatment like some psychological therapies, therefore making it extremely fast and therefore cost effective too.
+The added advantage is that it doesn’t require a lengthy course of treatment like some psychological therapies do therefore making it extremely fast to see the results.

 Often, anxiety, depression and anger can be the physical and emotional manifestation of a trauma earlier in life – something which we may not even consciously recognise as influencing our emotional wellbeing.
 In some cases, this trauma has had such a significant impact on us that our clever subconscious has buried it out of sight.
 Trauma of any kind unfortunately can lead to PTSD.

 PTSD is a very misunderstood, misdiagnosed and mistreated condition.
 Psychology overcomplicates the neurology, psychology and psycho-physiology of PTSD.